 Generally, the recipient of a restricted stock award will recognize ordinary income at the time the stock is received equal to the excess, if any, of the fair market value of the stock received over any amount paid by the recipient in exchange for the stock.
 If, however, the stock is not vested when it is received (for example, if the employee is required to work for a period of time in order to have the right to sell the stock), the recipient generally will not recognize income until the stock becomes vested, at which time the recipient will recognize ordinary income equal to the excess, if any, of the fair market value of the stock on the date it becomes vested over any amount paid by the recipient in exchange for the stock.
-A recipient may, however, file an election with the Internal Revenue Service, within 30 days following his or her receipt of the stock on the date the award, equal to the excess, if any, of the fair market value of the stock on the date the excess, if any, of the fair market value of the stock award, to recognize ordinary income, as of the date the recipient receives the award, equal to the excess, if any, of the fair market value of the stock on the date the award is granted over any amount paid by the recipient for the stock.
+A recipient may, however, file an election with the Internal Revenue Service, within 30 days following his or her receipt of the stock on the date the award, equal to the excess, if any, of the fair market value of the stock on the date the award, equal to the excess, if any, of the fair market value of the stock on the date the award, equal to the excess, if any, of the fair market value of the stock on the date the award, equal to the excess, if any, of the fair market value of the stock on the date the award is granted over any amount paid by the recipient for the stock.